 Who Has Josh Duhamel Dated?
-Here's A Full Breakdown!
+Here's a Full Breakdown!

 Josh Duhamel has a storied dating history.
 Here's a list of women the 'Buddy Games' host has dated since he was thrust into the spotlight.

-Buddy Games premiered on September 14, and fans have since shown a renewed interest in the Shotgun Wedding star.
+Buddy Games premiered on Sept.
+14, 2023, and fans have since shown a renewed interest in the Shotgun Wedding star.
 However some are less concerned with his career accomplishments and more intrigued by his dating history.
+Here's a rundown of the lovely ladies he has been linked to over the years.

 Audra Mari

-According to Us Weekly, Josh began dating former pageant queen, Audra Mari, in 2019.
+According to Us Weekly, Josh began dating former pageant queen Audra Mari in 2019.
 The pair got engaged in early 2022 and tied the knot in September of that year.
 And while the pair have gotten flack for their 21-year age gap, the couple has taken the backlash in stride.
-They even dressed up as Anna Nicole Smith and J. Howard Marshall, poking fun at the criticism.
+They even dressed up as Anna Nicole Smith and J. Howard Marshall and poked fun at the criticism.

+In a joint Instagram post on Sept.
+11, 2023, Josh and Audra announced that they are expecting their first child together.
+Congrats to the happy couple!

 Eiza González